uSasha/spotify_radio/README.md

   immediately
 - service is model agnostic, ANN index implements abstraction above algorithms (e.g. ALS, BPR, word2vec, lightFM and content-based) which could be swapped with no effort (if similar items have similar vectors and vector arithmetics works)
+- radio could be shared, so you can curate radio station for your followers or make station for particular event
 - importance of station style, positive and negative feedback could be adjusted easily and independent of each other

 ## Model details